 Working with the council

 If you are unable to remain in your home and have been unable to get a Refuge placement, please contact us.
 You will need to provide us with some information about you and your situation and usually some supporting evidence.
 This will allow us to understand your circumstances and provide appropriate advice and guidance.
 You may be offered emergency accommodation whilst waiting for a Refuge placement where you will be safer and can get support planning your next step.

 What you can do if you think it is happening to a friend

 For people suffering domestic abuse, the support of a trusted friend can be invaluable.
 It is important that the person knows you believe them and that they are not alone.
 Try not to judge or blame either party.
 Encourage your friend to contact one of the agencies who can help.
 If you witness an assault, phone the police.
 Do not intervene physically.

-The police take domestic abuse very seriously and they have powers to act.
+The police take domestic abuse very seriously and they have power to act.

 As well as the police, there are specialist organisations which offer support and practical advice.
 Their services are confidential, and in many cases, completely free.
-Useful numbers are available in the ‘Links to other services’ section of the Somerset Survivors website.
+Useful numbers are available in the ‘Links to other services’ section of the Somerset Domestic Abuse website.

 In an emergency always dial 999

 The support line 0800 694 9999 is a single point of contact for confidential advice and support to any person concerned about domestic abuse in the Avon and Somerset area.